December 7, 2025 (2mo ago) — last updated February 6, 2026 (12d ago)

 Finding and Analyzing UTM Data in GA4

-GA4 uses an event-based model rather than the session-focused approach of Universal Analytics, so it surfaces richer interaction data for the full customer journey.1
+GA4 uses an event-based model rather than the session-focused approach of Universal Analytics, which surfaces richer interaction data across the customer journey2.

 Key GA4 reports

-• User Acquisition — shows how you acquired new users on their first visit.
+• User acquisition — how you acquired new users on their first visit.

 Pulling the Traffic Acquisition report